IES Abroad - From Pontius Pilate to Theodosius: The Advent of Christianity

 Wofford Travel Grants

 The Wofford College Travel Grants provide assistance to students who are participating in an Interim Travel/Study program.
 Financial need and academic merit are the principle considerations in awarding these grants.
-Please note that an application for a Wofford Travel Grant does not substitute for the Travel/Study project application for Interim.
+Students who are applying for an Interim travel grant will be informed of their travel grant application status prior to the Interim application deadline.
+Please note that any funding received from a travel grant cannot be used towards the Interim program deposit.

 For More Information